ipython/ipykernel/README.md

 ## Running tests

-Ensure you have `nosetests` installed
+Ensure you have `nosetests` installed with

 ```bash
 pip install nose